tug17/ForecastModel/README.md

 ```

 ### Data required
-All data is published and made publicly available via zenodo.org (DOI: 10.5281/zenodo.10907245)
+All data is published and made publicly available via zenodo.org (DOI: https://doi.org/10.5281/zenodo.10907245)
-In order to run the paper code and notebooks, download the `Dataset.csv` and place it in `data/`.
+To run the paper code and notebooks, download the `Dataset.csv` and place it in `data/`.
-`model_results.zip` have to be downloaded and unziped into `rst/`.
+Download `model_results.zip` and unzip it to `rst/`.

 ### Run locally
 Activate conda environment: